 Normally, when there are Safeguarding concerns, the Designated Lead will contact parents before making a referral to Children's Social Care Services.
-However, there are some exceptions; see below.
+However if the School believes that notifying parents could increase the risk to the child or exacerbate the problem, then advice will first be sought from the CSC.
+The following are examples of exceptions: